grantmcconnaughey/grantmcconnaughey.github.io/_drafts/2017-01-03-mistakes-ive-made.md

 * [Mistake #4: Constantly moving features into the beta](#mistake-4-constantly-moving-features-into-the-beta)
 * [Mistake #5: Comparing my app to others](#mistake-5-comparing-my-app-to-others)

-## Mistake #1: Being lazy/writing spaghetti code
+## Mistake #1: Being lazy/Writing spaghetti code

 My, how code can become a big bowl of spaghetti very quickly.
 And don't get me wrong, I love a good bowl of spaghetti.
 But when it comes to code, I'm not a fan.

 This mistake was mostly made out of laziness.
-I wrote functions that were too large, did too much, and knew about too much (this trap is very easy to get into when you dive in coding without much planning).
+I wrote functions that were too large, did too much, and knew about things they had no business knowing about.
+It turns out this trap is very easy to get into when you dive in coding without much planning.
 Let me give you an example.

 The two methods below are a part of the `Build` class.
 A build occurs when Lintly pulls down code from GitHub, lints it, stores the results, and sends out notifications.
 Here's how a `Build` linted a repo originally: